- Departs from:

 Activities may include planting, working in the native plant nursery, weeding and track maintenance.

 What to bring/wear: sturdy boots, long sleeves and pants, waterproof jacket essential.
 Layering and wearing a hat or beanie is a good way to stay warm.
 Bring a water bottle and some food.

 What we provide: all tools and gloves provided as well as training and an experienced team leader.
-Free transport available from Z station on Vivian Street, our office at 21B Manchester Tce, Melrose or Pataka Museum in Porirua (get in touch to book a pick-up).
+Free transport available from Z station on Vivian Street or get in touch if you need a ride from Porirua.

 Join this project

 There are currently no upcoming dates for this project.Find another project